 Munich is a historical epic boasting an identity crisis.
 It’s an angry, vengeful and violent statement, but it’s also empathetic and vastly despondent.
 Munich forces itself to relive bad memories of cultural despair and in doing so manages to approach tragedy from all angles.
 It’s an underrated and often misunderstood revelation for Steven Spielberg, whose foray into political features have been scarce to this point.
 This may be his most ‘Spielbergian’ film to date but criticism directed toward Spielberg’s ubiquitous commiseration and compassion seem completely unprincipled and dubious.
 If Munich’s greatest fault lies in appreciating and disparaging in the sins of both Israel and Palestine then Spielberg is guilty only of refusing to pick a side.
 By laying the foundation of human integrity, Steven Spielberg’s Munich has envisions a broader dialogue on the state of warfare not as a reasoned cultural response but a visceral human reaction.

 Spielberg is noted for his typical, crowd-pleasing fare, but the man is no stranger to historical interpretation; there’s Schindler’s List which is quite often referred to as the director’s magnum opus, and Saving Private Ryan, probably the most imitated war drama of the last decade.
 In both films, Spielberg orchestrates empathy into an opera (and conditions them as a personal sonnet).
-Spielberg’s ability to generate pathos by celebrating the dignity of the human spirit , in the most inhumane of conditions, can be quite powerful, but Munich mutes empathy and sentiment to establish a more productive ambiguity (between the Israeli and Palestinian); it’s dramatic storytelling by way of debate and criticism.
+Spielberg’s ability to generate pathos by celebrating the dignity of the human spirit in the most inhumane of conditions can be quite powerful, but Munich mutes Spielberg’s hallmark sentimentalism to convey a more productive sense of ambiguity, a crucible forged from our inability to empathize with the “other.”
+It’s dramatic storytelling by way of fiery debate.
 Saving Private Ryan and Schindler’s List convened in spiritual ethos while Munich interrogates the notion altogether.
 Munich, about Jewish men who try to reclaim the pride of their national identity at the cost of human dignity, is a takedown of the very moral foundations of political and spiritual pride.